 It’s no coincidence that Swarmia provides several ways to enable the approach I explained in this post.
 You can read about them further:

-- Keep your team’s objectives aligned and on track with the Initiatives feature in Swarmia.
+- Keep your team’s objectives aligned and on track with initiatives.